-Can you conceive of a world where we we operate like this?
+Can you conceive of a world where we operate like this?
 Where we model this deeply rooted self-awareness and self-compassion and delight in each other without needing to BE each other?

 Comparison is a masterful Story Weaver – he spins lies of gossamer thread dipped in fear and tainted with bitterness.

-Not an outright lie because there are people who will judge or even hate you because you don’t fit their mold.
+Not an outright lie because there are people who will judge or even hate you because you don’t fit their mould.
 Sometimes, frankly, I really just wish you’d agree with me so I could feel at ease.